 Full and partial dentures can both easily be customized to fit with dental implants.
 Typically, four to six implants are used to hold a denture.
 Alternatively, an all-on-4 treatment can replace an entire arch of missing teeth with just four titanium posts strategically placed in the thickest areas of your jawbone.
 What’s more, you can enjoy your newly rebuilt smile the same day as your surgery!
 During your consultation, we’ll review your health to determine if all-on-4 implants are a good choice for you.

-At Friedland Family Dentistry of Pembroke Pines, we know the impact that having an incomplete smile can have on your confidence.
+At Friedland Family Dentistry, we know the impact that having an incomplete smile can have on your confidence.
 That’s why we offer advanced, affordable dental implants to replace the entire structure of missing teeth.
 Not only does this restorative treatment offer a variety of unique benefits, but the beautiful results that we’re able to achieve are truly priceless.
 Below, we’ve outlined some of the basic factors that can impact the cost of your procedure and all of the hassle-free ways you can pay.

 One great benefit of the dental implant procedure is that the cost can be spread apart across several appointments that take place over the course of multiple months.
 Keep in mind that some treatments may be needed ahead of time before dental implants can be placed confidently.
 Here are some separate parts of the dental implant procedure that can incur different fees to make paying for the procedure manageable: